ory/hydra/docs/docs/cli/hydra-clients-create.md

 This command creates an OAuth 2.0 Client which can be used to perform various OAuth 2.0 Flows like the Authorize Code, Implicit, Refresh flow.

-ORY Hydra implements the OpenID Connect Dynamic Client registration specification.
+Ory Hydra implements the OpenID Connect Dynamic Client registration specification.
 Most flags are supported by this command as well.

 Example: hydra clients create -n &#34;my app&#34; -c http://localhost/cb -g